 Interestingly enough, the director’s first feature film was called The Devil’s Backbone, a ghost story set during the Spanish Civil War.
 Clearly, monsters have always been close to Del Toro’s heart, but filmmaking came much later.

 He studied for a career in special effects, but then changed direction when he realized that he could make his own movies instead.
 “In Mexico there was no tradition of making fantasy films,” Del Toro explained in an interview with Film Comment magazine.

 “I thought it would be very easy to get into horror because I had access to all the resources of the Mexican movie industry.”
 Del Toro began writing screenplays while studying film at university.
-His first script was called ‘Cronos’, a vampire story set in Mexico City (which would
+His first script was called Cronos, a vampire story set in Mexico City.

 Guillermo Del Toro Vivid Associative Colors

 In a recent interview, Guillermo del Toro said his colors are highly visual and visceral.
 This is why they work so well in both his films and his marketing campaigns.
 They create a very specific mood and emotion.